gardener/etcd-druid/docs/concepts/etcd-cluster-components.md

 One of the responsibilities of `etcd-backup-restore` container is to take periodic or threshold based snapshots (delta and full) of the etcd DB.
 Today `etcd-backup-restore` communicates the end-revision of the latest full/delta snapshots to `etcd-druid` operator via leases.

 `etcd-druid` creates two [Lease](https://kubernetes.io/docs/concepts/architecture/leases/) resources one for delta and another for full snapshot.
 This information is used by the operator to trigger [snapshot-compaction](../proposals/02-snapshot-compaction.md) jobs.
+Snapshot leases are also used to derive the health of backups which gets updated in the `Status` subresource of every `Etcd` resource.

 > In future these leases will be replaced by [EtcdMember resource](https://github.com/gardener/etcd-druid/blob/3383e0219a6c21c6ef1d5610db964cc3524807c8/docs/proposals/04-etcd-member-custom-resource.md).